-It finds that working with employees and focusing on education were key to successful implementation.
+- Among local governments that successfully implemented automatic enrollment, working with employees and focusing on education were identified as key factors to success.